philippart-s/jarvis/README.md

 The main steps of the project are store each in a separate git branch chronological named with numbers.

 ## 01-Init project
+ - all the resulted source code will be find in the branch `01-🎉-Init-Project`
  - init the Quarkus project: `quarkus create cli fr.wilda:discover-picocli:0.0.1-SNAPSHOT`
 ```bash
 $ quarkus create cli fr.wilda:discover-picocli:0.0.1-SNAPSHOT